header-banner-UKcovid19.jpg

 Disrupted Food Chains

-In March, urged by the government to control the spread of COVID-19, the UK saw most of its foodservice sector – restaurants, cafés, schools and hotels – close their doors, unsure of when they would open them again.
-Virtually overnight, demand for the foodservice dropped a staggering 80%,1 causing what has been described as a ‘tsunami’ of consumer demand diverted from the foodservice sector to supermarkets and grocery stores.2
+In March, urged by the government to control the spread of COVID-19, the UK saw most of its foodservice sector – restaurants, cafĂ©s, schools and hotels – close their doors, unsure of when they would open them again.
+Virtually overnight, demand for the food service dropped a staggering 80%,1 causing what has been described as a ‘tsunami’ of consumer demand diverted from the food service sector to supermarkets and grocery stores.2

 Quarantine Baking & Flour Shortages

-In the lead up to nationwide lockdown, one of the first products to disappear off supermarket shelves was flour, with the British public turning to baking as their go-to isolation hobby.
+In the lead-up to the nationwide lockdown, one of the first products to disappear off supermarket shelves was flour, with the British public turning to baking as their go-to isolation hobby.
 Compared to March last year, flour sales increased by an astonishing 92%.4 This baking revival, alongside a climbing demand for flour, has left retail suppliers working at maximum capacity to replenish supermarket stocks.

 There’s enough flour to go around

 But the fact that flour is hard to come by doesn’t mean there’s not enough around.
-Actually, the UK is entirely self-sufficient when it comes to flour, producing some 90,000 tonnes each week.
-Normally, however, of this total just 4% is sold in supermarkets, leaving a whopping 96% snapped up by commercial bakeries and food manufacturers.5
+The UK is entirely self-sufficient in flour, producing some 90,000 tonnes weekly.
+Normally, of this total, just 4% is sold in supermarkets, leaving a whopping 96% snapped up by commercial bakeries and food manufacturers.5

 Herein lies the problem: The flour sold to bakeries and manufacturers is delivered in large, industrial 16-25kg sacks, which even the most ardent home baker would shy away from.
 With such a small fraction of flour being sold to retailers, most millers aren’t equipped with the facilities needed to pack flour into the 1kg bags you’d find in supermarkets.6 As more of the nation’s food businesses close, many millers are rethinking their operations to adapt to new consumer demands – and repackaging products that were destined for other markets will be pivotal in solving this issue.